ModelOriented/kernelshap/README.md

 The typical workflow to explain any model `object`:

-1. *Sample rows to explain:* Sample 500 to 2000 rows `X` to be explained.
+1. **Sample rows to explain:** Sample 500 to 2000 rows `X` to be explained.
 If the training dataset is small, simply use the full training data for this purpose. `X` should only contain feature columns.
-2. *Select background data:* Kernel SHAP requires a representative background dataset `bg_X` to calculate marginal means.
+2. **Select background data:** Kernel SHAP requires a representative background dataset `bg_X` to calculate marginal means.
 For this purpose, set aside 50 to 500 rows from the training data.
 If the training data is small, use the full training data.
 In cases with a natural "off" value (like MNIST digits), this can also be a single row with all values set to the off value.
-3. *Crunch:* Use `kernelshap(object, X, bg_X, ...)` to calculate SHAP values.
+3. **Crunch:** Use `kernelshap(object, X, bg_X, ...)` to calculate SHAP values.
 Runtime is proportional to `nrow(X)`, while memory consumption scales linearly in `nrow(bg_X)`.
-4. *Analyze:* Use the "shapviz" package to visualize the SHAP values.
+4. **Analyze:** Use the "shapviz" package to visualize the result.

 **Remarks**